Hal Munson: Storylines

 As his marriage to Carly was floundering, Hal's friendship with Barbara grew and the two remarried.
 Their happiness wouldn't last long however.
 When Jen started dating Bryant Montgomery, Hal vehemently objected and was overprotective of her.
 His preoccupation with Bryant and Carly put a strain on his marriage.
 When Bryant's father, Craig, returned to town, Hal was convinced that Craig was involved in illegal activities and put all his energies into the investigation.
 Soon Hal's investigation drew a wedge between him and Barbara and she began spending time with Craig.
 Barbara's involvement made Hal even more determined to arrest Craig and soon Barbara left him.

 To his chagrin, Barbara married Craig.
 Hal floundered for a while in self-pity.
-Then Barbara was suddenly was caught in an explosion.
+Then Barbara was suddenly caught in an explosion.
 Determined to prove that Craig was behind it, Hal started working with Emily Stewart.
 Though he wanted Craig to be guilty, the more he investigated, the more circumstantial the evidence became.
 Finally, with Emily's help, the real culprit was caught.
 In the course of the investigation, Hal and Emily grew closer and started dating.
 Though he knew she had a tendency to be unethical and manipulative, he found himself intrigued by her sensitive side and asked her to move in with him.
 Later, Emily suddenly disappeared!
 At first appearing as if she'd simply skipped town, that didn't seem right to Hal, especially when he learned that Carly was missing also.
 When he learned that a vindictive Barbara was behind the kidnappings, he bitterly wrote her out of his life and forbade from seeing their son.
 During the course of the investigation to find the missing women, Hal was suddenly kidnapped and drugged by James.
 Returning to Oakdale a few weeks later, he was, unbeknownst to everyone, now working for Stenbeck!

 After spending weeks as James's henchman, Hal became lost when James was rendered unconscious after being caught in a fire.
 Knowing that he had to protect James, Hal kidnapped him from the hospital, hid him in the basement of the police station, and asked John Dixon to make sure that he lived.
 Knowing he had to help James, but not having James to tell him what to do, Hal went to Barbara for help.
 Fortunately, Barbara was able to crack through the programming by mentioning Emily and Hal's children.
 Suddenly realizing that James was controlling him, a still unstable Hal went to James and decided to make him pay.
 Luckily, Barbara and Margo found Hal before he was able to shoot James and they talked him into turning himself in.